calugo/calugo.github.io/content/posts/The-Genetic-Code-Network/index.md

 {{<gallery>}}
   <img src="gallery/Union2.png" class="grid-w100" />
 {{</gallery>}}
-<div style="text-align: center"><b> <i>Detail of the connections between two RNA secondary structures of length 12.
+<div style="text-align: justify"><b> <i>Detail of the connections between two RNA secondary structures of length 12.
 Showing all the sequences which fold into such structures and connected to other sequences if these are one mutation away.
 Again, we can see that it is possible to mutate inside and outside the secondary structures, the folding temperature for this structures is T=27 C.</i></b></div>

 <div  align="justify">